cgloeckner/SfmlExt/README.md

 - `tiling`: Provides different 2d tiling approaches (such as orthogonal or isometric tiling).
 - `menu`: A light-weight and customizable gui implementation for option-based menus (especially with pure keyboard/gamepad input).
 - `splitcam`: A splitscreen camera-implementation using sf::View up to four cameras.
+- `state`: A customizable context-related state machine and application wrapper class.

 See `examples/` directory for full (compilable) examples.